Kiko Pomares

-Francisco Pomares Ortega (born 21 September 1998), sportingly known as Kiko, is an Andorran international footballer who plays for FC Jove Español San Vicente as a left-back.
+Francisco Pomares Ortega (born 21 September 1998), sportingly known as Kiko, is an Andorran international footballer who plays for CD Tarancón as a left-back.

 Born in Spain, he qualifies to play for Andorra through his mother.
 His father is from Elche.

 International career

 Kiko Pomares played his first international game with the national team on 21 March 2018, in a friendly against Liechtenstein.